drMurlly/Matrix-Mining/README.md

 Both types of rewards will be sent to Wallet A of each node.
 However, the staking rewards will remain locked as long as the staking is also locked, while mining rewards will be available and transferable at all times.

+The fully synced matrix blockchain download from the drMurlly's cloud can take a while, from several minutes up to an hour, and strongly depends on your internet speed.

 ### Tips for Smooth Sailing
 Getting organized is half the battle won.
 Here's a simple way to keep your wallet files in check: